mrven/Blender-Asset-Creation-Toolset/README.md

 * Batch Add UV with custom name (copy UV from active, smart projection or lightmap uv)
 * Batch Remove UV by Index
 * Set Active UV Layer for Selected Objects in 3D View and Image/UV Editor by UV Index

+### Assign Seams from UV
+Batch assignment of UV seams to models directly from Object Mode.

 ### UV Mover (UV Image Editor)
 Tool for easier Atlas Packing.